-- 1) All music majors must fulfill General Education Area IV.A. with a course outside of music. - All Music Education majors are required to fulfill General Education Area II.C. through MUS Music and Technology. - 3) Voice majors must take MUS 215 and MUS 216 (Vocal Diction I and II) - 4) All non-keyboard principals must show proficiency in keyboard skills by passing the piano proficiency exam. - 5) Students must earn a grade of C or better in all MUS, ENS, APM and Teacher Licensure Professional Studies courses in order to qualify for teacher licensure.
+- 1) All Music majors must fulfill General Education Area IV.A. with a course outside of music. - 2) All Music Education majors are required to fulfill General Education Area II.C. through MUS 230: Music and Technology. - 3) Voice majors must take MUS 215 and MUS 216 (Vocal Diction I and II) - 4) All non-keyboard principals must show proficiency in keyboard skills by passing the piano proficiency exam.
+Most students prepare for the proficiency exam by taking piano classes (MUS 120-123) or private lessons at the College. - 5) Students must earn a grade of C or better in all MUS, ENS, APM and Teacher Licensure Professional Studies courses in order to qualify for teacher licensure.
 For additional stipulations and requirements for formal admission to the Teacher Education program, please refer to the Teacher Licensure Program Requirements in the Brevard College Catalog. - 6) Ensemble Requirements: Ensemble participation will normally run concurrently with the student's APM studies.
 Required Ensembles are as follows:

-Voice - ENS 199 (6)
+Voice - ENS 199 (6 credits)

-Brass, Woodwind, Percussion - ENS 193 (6)
+Brass, Woodwind, Percussion - ENS 193 (6 credits)

-Strings - ENS 195 (6)
+Strings - ENS 195, ENS 199 or ENS 193 (6 credits)

-Keyboard - ENS 199, ENS 193 or ENS 194 (4), ENS 184/384 (2)
+Keyboard - ENS 199, ENS 193 or ENS 194 (4 credits), ENS 184/384 (2 credits)

-Guitar - ENS 199, ENS 193 or ENS 194 (2), ENS 188 (4)
+Guitar - ENS 199, ENS 193 or ENS 194 (2 credits), ENS 188 (4 credits)

-No more than 2 credits may be filled with ENS 194.
+No more than 2 requied ensemble credits may be filled with ENS 194.